Home RecipesGluten FreeHow to Make Irresistible 14-Day Sweet Pickles: A Step-by-Step Guide

 7. It is okay to use rings again as long as they are not rusted from previous use.

-9. Jars can also be sterilized by boiling in water for 10 minutes in the canner.
-For high-altitude chart for water bath times click here.
+9. Jars can also be sterilized by boiling in the canner for 10 minutes.
+For a high-altitude chart for water bath times, click here.

 Troubleshooting

-• If a pink foam appears on the cucumbers at any time during the fermenting process, discard the cucumbers.
+• If pink foam forms on the cucumbers during fermentation, discard them.

 • If a moldy fuzz appears on the top of the salted water and cucumbers, discard them.